 Web beacons are 1x1 pixel-sized graphics that are integrated into websites or emails (newsletters) in various ways and also serve to collect and evaluate user data.

 We store information on your end device if this is absolutely necessary to provide you with our Platform, § 25 (2) No. 2 TTDSG.
 Otherwise, data collection is generally only carried out with your explicit consent in accordance with § 25 (1) TTDSG.
 If individual cookies also process personal data, the processing is carried out in accordance with Article 6 (1) (b) GDPR to perform the contract, in accordance with Article 6 (1) (f) GDPR to safeguard our legitimate interests in the best possible functionality of the Platform and a user-friendly and effective design of the page visit, or in accordance with Article 6 (1) (a) GDPR following your consent.
-You have the option to withdraw your consent at any time via the cookie button (consent settings) at the bottom left of our Platform.
+You have the option to withdraw your consent with effect for the future at any time via the cookie button (consent settings) at the bottom left of our Platform.

 You can individually prohibit the storage of cookies through the settings of your browser (you can find out how to set the cookie treatment via the help page of the browser).
 Assistance with cookie management in the most common browsers can be found at the following addresses: